 Like all of the night sky, the region of the heavens around Monoceros holds interest.
 The winter Milky Way runs through here, so it’s a good place to scan with binoculars.

-So treat yourself to a visit with a mythical beast – Monoceros the Unicorn – in the winter sky.
-See it now, before the bright waning gibbous moon takes the darkness out of the evening night sky!
-But if you’re up late – at or after midnight on the night of January 21/22 – let the moon be your guide to the red planet Mars!
-After the moon and Mars rise in the east, they’ll be out for rest of the night.
-Click here to know when the moon and Mars rise in your sky.
+Bottom line: Treat yourself to a visit with a mythical beast – Monoceros the Unicorn – in the January evening sky.
+And if you’re up late – at or after midnight on the night of January 21-22, 2014 – let the moon be your guide to the red planet Mars.